roman-milk/roman-milk.github.io/mind-of-straight-married-cocksucker.md

  Sometimes I go a month or two without craving a cock.
 I think I've broken the addiction.

  As I deposit a load in my beautiful wife's mouth or pussy, I know this is where I should be.
-Report_Story #2